Since 1966, the New Mexico State University Alumni Association has honored numerous alumni with the James F. Cole Memorial Award for Service.

 A committee of the NMSU Alumni Association Executive Council selects the award recipient according to that person's support of NMSU, involvement with the university and their civic and professional service, after graduating from NMSU.
 Nominations for this award remain active for three years following the date of nomination unless the nominee is selected for the award.
 The recipient must have attended NMSU or be an active member of the Alumni Association before the date of selection.
 Alumni who are members of the NMSU faculty or staff are also eligible.

-Nominations for the 2019 James F. Cole Memorial Award for Service closed on April 5, 2019.
+Nominations for the 2020 James F. Cole Memorial Award for Service will be open from January 22 - April 9, 2020.

 2019 James F. Cole Memorial Award for Service Honoree